 Care when cooking also means not overheating the pans.
 Stick to manufacturers instructions.
 Generally this means low to medium temperatures and avoiding high flames.

-This care rule also relates to use of oils and fats when cooking with nonstick pans.
+This care step also relates to use of oils and fats when cooking with nonstick pans.
 Once again this will vary with the product and it’s always best to follow the manufacturers recommendations (important for warranty).

 But basically, a little oil or fat is generally acceptable and in some cases recommended.
 The main thing is to avoid overheating the oil or you will ruin it – the cooking surface.
 This is also unhealthy for you.